Table of Contents

 Ans: Some have distinct linkers and some do not.
 The linker is one of the important parts of the compiler which combines object code files and static file and produce an executable file.

-Ans: All the application that is targeting .net framework is compiled first to Intermediate language called CIL, which is machine independent language and only at the run time those intermediate languages gets converted to native machine code.
+Ans: All the application that is targeting the .net framework is compiled first to an Intermediate language called CIL, which is a machine-independent language, and only at the run time do those intermediate languages gets converted to native machine code.